 Throughout the year, the administrative team discusses input received about safety, operation, and maintenance of the facility, and annually reviews and evaluates the plan.
-Revisions to the plan are made as needed.
+Revisions to the plan are made, as needed.

-HEALTH AND SAFETY OF THE INSTITUTION'S EMPLOYEES, STUDENTS, AND GUESTS PLAN
+HEALTH AND SAFETY OF THE INSTITUTION'S EMPLOYEES, STUDENTS, AND GUESTS TO MAINTAIN READINESS PLAN

 The administration, faculty, and staff of Lake Technical College (LTC) believe that a safe, clean, and comfortable environment in which students can learn and prepare for successful entry into the workplace is critical.
 The purpose of this plan is to maintain readiness in cases of sickness, accidents, or emergency health care needs on campus.
-Since the advent of COVD-19 a robust re-opening plan using the State of Florida template and is available on the LTC intranet.
+LTC conducts monthly readiness drills to include fire drills, inclement weather drills, and active killer scenarios.

-REPORTING AND INVESTIGATING INCIDENTS
+PROCEDURES FOR REPORTING AND INVESTIGATING INCIDENTS

-The safety of each student, visitor and staff member shall be considered of paramount importance; therefore, prompt and efficient treatment of all accidents is necessary.
-All faculty, staff, and administration are responsible to report to the Assistant Director of Facilities any safety issues that they identify.
-Student information is located in the Admissions Office listing emergency contacts, parental permission to act in emergency situations, as appropriate, and notations of any unusual health conditions.
-The Executive Director shall be notified immediately when serious accidents occur.
-LCSB Risk Management conducts all investigations of accidents and/or incidents.
+The safety of each student, visitor (guest) and staff member shall be considered of paramount importance; therefore, prompt, and efficient treatment of all incidents is necessary.
+All faculty, staff, and administration are responsible to report to the Director of Operations, or designee, any safety issues that they identify.
+Student information is in the TOM system and is available to authorized personnel.
+It contains emergency contacts, parental permission to act in emergency situations, as appropriate, and notations of any unusual health conditions.
+Administration and the Executive Director will be notified immediately when serious accidents occur.
+Lake County School Board (LCSB) Risk Management conducts all investigations of accidents/incidents.